Breast Implant Check and Patient Peviews for past patients of Dr Craig Rubinstein FRACS Plastic Surgeon Melbourne

 If you are experiencing breast pain or swelling, get your breast implants checked.

-It’s important to pay attention to your breasts and get them checked if you observe anything unusual.
+It’s important to pay attention to your breasts and undergo a breast exam if you observe anything unusual.
 Following are some symptoms that can happen and why it’s a good idea to resolve them.

 The point here is not to ignore any breast changes or symptoms—this is true even if you don’t have breast implants.
 The earlier you detect and address any issue, the easier it will be to treat.
 And, if you end up ruling out a problem, you’ll have the peace of mind you deserve.